-Latest Stories Preeti, India Meet Preeti from India, the 25,000th user of Motivation's Rough Terrain wheelchair!
-Preeti is the 25,000th person to receive Motivation's iconic Rough Terrain wheelchair.
-We caught up with her at home in Uttar Pradesh to find out how things have changed since she got her new wheelchair...
-My name is Preeti and I live in Uttar Pradesh in India, with my family.
-Nearly five years ago, I fell from a balcony in Varanasi.
-My lower limbs would not work and I was taken to hospital where they confirmed that I had multiple fractures.
-I was paralysed.
-I had an operation to insert a titanium rod into my spine then, after a month in hospital, I returned to our house where I just lay in bed for 48 days.
-My confidence was low and I thought that as my limbs wouldn’t work, then my brain wasn’t working either.
-I was used to being independent but after the accident everything changed, I became dependent and felt very negative.
+Latest Stories Preeti, India Last year, Preeti became the 25,000th person to receive our iconic Rough Terrain wheelchair.
+Preeti received her Motivation wheelchair last year, making her the 25,000th Rough Terrain user.
+We caught up with her at her home in India to ask how it has made a difference.
+My name is Preeti and I live in India with my family.
+Nearly five years ago, I fell from a balcony and suffered multiple fractures.
+At the hospital, they confirmed my lower limbs are paralysed.
+I had an operation to insert a rod into my spine then, after a month in hospital, I returned home where I lay in bed for forty eight days.
+My confidence was low; I thought that because my limbs wouldn’t work, my brain wouldn't work either.
+After the accident everything changed; I became dependent and felt negative.
 After a couple of months, I got a very basic wheelchair.
-Initially I was afraid to sit on it as I could not feel my lower body and felt like I was swimming in the air!
-I could not modify the armrests or footrests and within 15 minutes of being in the wheelchair I got very tired.
-My doctor said it was not good for me.
-Last September, I got this Motivation wheelchair – they told me it was a special wheelchair, the 25,000th Rough Terrain!
-I like this one much more.
-I have a more upright sitting position, the previous one was saggy and I felt like I had been dumped in it!
-They measured my sitting position and some parts needed adapting, such as the foot drop.
-Previously I could fall backwards so I was scared most of the time, but this time I was given wheelchair training and I can control it better.
-I feel much safer and with little effort this wheelchair drives easily – it feels to me like a racing wheelchair!
-See Preeti's Rough Terrain in action...
+I was afraid to sit on it as I could not feel my body and felt like I was swimming in the air!
+My doctor said it was not good for me because I could not modify the armrests or footrests, and within fifteen minutes of using it I got very tired.
+Then last year, I got this Motivation wheelchair.
+They told me it was a special wheelchair: the 25,000th Rough Terrain!
+I like this one much more because I have a more upright sitting position.
+The previous one was saggy and I felt like I had been dumped in it!
+For this one, they measured my sitting position and adapted parts like the foot drop.
+Previously I could fall backwards so I was scared most of the time.
+Now, I can control it better because I was given mobility skills training.
+I feel much safer and this wheelchair drives easily with little effort – it feels like a racing wheelchair!
 To some, a woman in a wheelchair is like an alien.
-I can cope with that as I feel confident.
-I accept that some people have different perspectives.
-I’ve gone from being an alien to celebrating my wheelchair - people notice me in this chair!
-They say “Preeti you don’t look like a disabled person!” – why should I look like a disabled person?!
+But I can cope with this because I feel confident - I accept that some people have different perspectives.
+I’ve gone from being an alien to celebrating my wheelchair because people notice me now!
+They say “Preeti you don’t look like a disabled person!” – but why should I look like a disabled person?!
+My father told me I can do anything.
+After my accident, I had to learn how to transfer from wheelchair to bed, how to sit upright, and how to avoid pressure sores.
+My whole family has helped me with all these things - they never lost hope and that’s why I didn’t either.
+My father told me that I can do anything.
+He told me not to give up.
+After looking into my parents' eyes, I decided to concentrate on positive thoughts; I realised there is no point holding on to anger and irritation.
+I love to create arts and crafts, and write poems.
+These help me to avoid negative thoughts.
+I also teach some of my neighbours' children.
+Recently, I have completed a diploma so I can apply for employment as a primary school teacher.
 I have made the journey from fear and tears, to sitting confidently in a wheelchair.
-After my accident I had to learn how to transfer from wheelchair to bed, how to sit upright, and how to avoid bedsores.
-With all these things my whole family has helped me.
-They never lost hope, and that’s why I didn’t either.
-My father told me “You can do anything Preeti, don’t give up!” and, after looking into my parents eyes, I decided to concentrate on positive thoughts, there is no point holding on to anger and irritation.
-I still have goals.
-I teach some of my neighbours' children and have just completed a diploma so I can apply for employment as a primary school teacher.
-I also love to create arts and crafts, as well as writing poems.
-These all help me avoid negative thoughts.
-My friends say I am an inspiration for them, I say “OK…maybe!”
-Imagine Preeti's story told another 25,000 times - your donation can make it happen.
-Please support our Wheels to the World appeal this summer.
+Support Motivation Preeti's strength and determination is astounding.
+And there are many more like her who could transform their lives with the help of Motivation wheelchair.
+To provide Rough Terrain wheelchairs to others who need them, click here and make a donation today.